cdktf/cdktf-provider-cloudflare/docs/zeroTrustTunnelCloudflared.go.md

 Indicates if this is a locally or remotely configured tunnel.

 If `local`, manage the tunnel using a YAML file on the origin machine.
 If `cloudflare`, manage the tunnel on the Zero Trust dashboard.
+Available values: "local", "cloudflare".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/resources/zero_trust_tunnel_cloudflared#config_src ZeroTrustTunnelCloudflared#config_src}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/resources/zero_trust_tunnel_cloudflared#config_src ZeroTrustTunnelCloudflared#config_src}

 ---